 1.3.
-Implement the new Kentucky Public Postsecondary Education Policy for Diversity, Equity and Inclusion and the associated degree eligibility process.
+Implement the new Kentucky Public Postsecondary Education Diversity Policy and degree eligibility process.

 1.4.
 Increase the recruitment and retention of underrepresented minority students, faculty, and staff.

 Partner with Kentucky's P-12 system to increase the number of students ready to enter a postsecondary degree or certification program.